A posteriori superlinear convergence bounds for block conjugate gradient: Conclusions

 \section{Conclusions}

-In this article, we have extended the {\it a posteriori} spectral bound introduced by van der Sluis and van der Vorst \cite{vanderSluis1986} to the block CG case.
-We have also implemented the subspace bound introduced previously by Simoncini and Szyld \cite{Simoncini2005}.
-Example experiments show that both bounds capture the slope of the residual in the superlinear phase of the convergence of the block CG method.
-In addition, when there is a cluster of eigenvalues in the lower part of the matrix spectrum, the spectral bound captures better the superlinearity even at the initial stages, while the subspace bound captures better the superlinearity in presence of repeated eigenvalues.
+We extended the {\it a posteriori} spectral bound introduced by van der Sluis and van der Vorst \cite{vanderSluis1986} to the block CG case.
+We have also implemented the subspace bound introduced by Simoncini and Szyld \cite{Simoncini2005}.
+Numerical experiments show that both bounds capture the slope of the residual after the onset of superlinearity.
+In addition, when there is a cluster of eigenvalues in the lower part of the matrix spectrum, the spectral bound captures better the superlinearity even at the near the onset of superlinearity, while the subspace bound is sharper in presence of repeated eigenvalues.

-Analyzing the bounds and the residual behavior of the block CG method, it is observed that the block method accelerates the convergence because it captures more eigenvalues.
-Therefore, in the presence of a cluster or repeated eigenvalues in the lower part of the spectrum, the larger is the block size $ s $, the earlier is the onset of the superlinear convergence.
+Analyzing the bounds and the residual behavior of the block CG method, it can be observed that the block method accelerates the convergence because it captures more eigenvalues.
+Therefore, in the presence of a cluster or repeated eigenvalues in the lower part of the spectrum, the larger the block size $ s $, the earlier is the onset of the superlinear convergence.
 Hence in these cases we suggest the use of block CG with the block size of the order of to the size of the cluster.